- CONTEXT AND OVERVIEW

 - All contractors, suppliers and other parties working on behalf of HealthWatch.

-It applies to all data that the organisation holds relating to identifiable individuals, even if that information falls outside of the Data Protection Acts 1998 and 2003.
+It applies to all data that the organisation holds relating to identifiable individuals, even if that information falls outside of the Data Protection Acts 2018.
 This data can include:

 - Full names of individuals,